dimitri-nicolo/calico/master/networking/external-connectivity.md

 ### Orchestrator specific

-{{site.prodname}} supports a number of orchestrator specific options for inbound connectivity, such as Kubernetes service IPs, or OpenStack floating IPs.
+{{site.prodname}} supports a number of orchestrator specific options for inbound connectivity, such as Kubernetes service IPs.

 Consult the [documentation for your orchestrator]({{site.baseurl}}/{{page.version}}/getting-started/) for more information.